 - Find a bird's nest in a tree.

 - Watch the squirrels in our backyard trees.
-(Their names are Jack and Jane.)
+(Their names are Jack and Jane Fluffy Tail.)

-Prickly Hedgehogs tells the story of one particular hedgehog and her babies, who grow up and then hibernate during a subsequent winter.
-Strawberry loves baby-anything, so she loved the small, pink babies with white soft fur.
+Prickly Hedgehogs by Jane McGuinness tells the story of one particular hedgehog and her babies, who grow up and then hibernate during a subsequent winter.
+My daughter loves baby-anything, so she loved the small, pink babies with white soft fur.
+Just as with the previous book, this provides facts as well as the subtle storyline.

 - Prickles are made of the same stuff as fingernails.
 Poke yourself with fingernails to see what it would feel like.
 Imagine 5,000 spines poking you!